Paqmind/css-positioning/README.md

 \- horizontal only

-\+ can be centered along the main axis
+\+ can center along the main axis

-\- no alignment along the cross axis
+\- can't align along the cross axis

 \- absorb whitespace as characters (as all inline elements)